Sreeja Ravi

-Sreeja Ravi is an Indian voice artist who has lent her dubbing voice to over 2000 films in total and also performed voices for numerous commercial ads.
+Sreeja Ravi is an Indian voice artist and actress in Tamil and Malayalam Films, who dubbed over 2000 films and commercial advertisements.
 She started her dubbing career in the year 1975 for the movie Uttarayanam, directed by G. Aravindan.
 She is the winner of four time Kerala State Film Award, one Tamil Nadu State Film Award and two Kerala Film Critics Awards for dubbing.

 Sreeja can speak Malayalam, Hindi, Tamil, Telugu, Bengali, English and also Kannada, as she used those six major Indian languages to perform dubbing roles in foreign productions.

 Personal life

 Sreeja was born to Kunjukuttan, who was a mechanical engineer and Kannur Narayani, who was a theater and dubbing artist.
 After her father's death in 1972, the family moved to Chennai.
 Her mother started working as a dubbing artist and has acted in a few movies and dramas.
 Sreeja used to go to studios with her mother and eventually started dubbing.
 She has eight siblings, out of which two are no more.
 Her siblings are Manomohan, Madanmohan, Sreedharan, Prakashbabu, Rasiklal, Jyothish Kumar, Dr Vijayalakshmi Rajan Singh and Premasudha Krishnankutty.

 She is married to Raveendranathan.
 The couple has a daughter, Raveena Ravi, who is also a dubbing artist in Tamil, Malayalam, and Telugu.